Minard Castle

 Spotted Flycatcher - Summer visitor.
 At least one pair probably breeds.

-Pied Flycatcher - Summer visitor.
-Singing males recorded in spring.
-The Community Woodland Trust has provided nesting boxes to encourage more pairs to stay and breed.
-Rare breeding bird in Argyll, of high conservation value locally.
+Redstart - Summer visitor.
+At least two or three pairs breeding.
+The Community Woodland Trust has provided nesting boxes to encourage more pairsto breed.

 House Sparrow - Occasional visitor.
 Breeds in the village.